I had this crazy idea to motivate people to get outside more, to experience the positive effects of walking and exploring.

 - There is no need for anything special

 I threw all the information I gathered together and I let it simmer for a while….
-Soon, #60daystodiscover was born.
+Soon, the #60daystodiscover well-being challenge was born.

 - 60 days… because that’s what it takes to create and sustain a new habit

-- 10 minutes a day… we can all fit in 10 min a day and it’s easier to start small and make something achievable then not start at all
+- 10 minutes a day… we can all fit in 10 min a day and it’s easier to start small and make something achievable than not start at all

 - 60 minutes a week… we all deserve a break once in a while